 If taking the public RTA bus, hop on bus 8, 81, F55A or X28 which stop a 10-minute walk away form Souk Madinat Jumeirah.

-Taking the Dubai Metro is also an option, however the nearest Metro station would be Mall of Emirates.
-From here, you would have to take a 10 minute taxi ride to Souk Madinat Jumeirah.
+Taking the Dubai Metro is also an option, however, the nearest Metro station would be the Mall of Emirates.
+From here, you would have to take a 10-minute taxi ride to Souk Madinat Jumeirah.

 Operating hours Souk Madinat Jumeirah